COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Christian workers who are self employed and rely on raising their own support will ordinarily be liable to income tax on funds raised because of their Christian work.

-For the self-employed that have lost income as a result of COVID-19, the SEISS provides a series of taxable grants.
-In Budget 2021, the Government extended the scheme to September 2021 by adding a fifth grant (more details below).
+For the self-employed that have lost income as a result of COVID-19, the SEISS has provided a series of taxable grants.
+The scheme will close with the fifth and final grant, which is open to claimants until 30 September 2021

 The Scheme is targeted at those who, due to COVID-19, are either: